 I prepared a couple of solution for the problem with connecting iPhone and Windows 10, and I hope it will be helpful, in case you’re encountering this problem, as well.

-iTunes Doesn’t Recognize iPhone in Windows 10
+iTunes Doesn’t Recognize iPhone in Windows 10, how to fix it?

 Solution 1 – Check if Apple Mobile Device Support is running